lesliedahlberg/SpeedReader/README.md

 # SpeedReader
-Speed read .txt files on Android
+Speed read .txt files on Android one word at a time

-## Screenshot
+## Usage
+- Compile using Android Studio

 ## Screenshots
 ![Screenshot](screenshot.png)